Dineshs91/youtube-audio/README.md

 to content script.

 ## Caveats
 This extension tries to play the audio.
 It it's not able to do so, then the actual video is played, hence no interference.
+The audio is loaded completely, before it is played.
+So if it is a long one, then it might take some time, before the audio starts.

 ## Motivation
 Most of the times while working I listen to songs on youtube.
 But the bandwidth gets used for video.